Q. Write a critical analysis of Wintering by Sylvia Plath.

 Faint

-Weak or dim; not bright or forceful.
-Referring to the torch’s light, it suggests that the light provided is barely enough to illuminate the surroundings, contributing to the overall atmosphere of constriction and discomfort.
+Weak or dim, not bright or forceful.
+This term refers to the torch’s light, suggesting that the light provided is barely enough to illuminate the surroundings, contributing to the overall atmosphere of constriction and discomfort.

 Stanza 4